semgrep/semgrep-docs/docs/deployment/core-deployment.md

 Deployment does **not** include:

-- Customizing your SAST, SCA, or secrets scans.
+- Customizing your SAST, SCA, or secrets scans
-- Custom rule writing.
+- Custom rule writing
-- Triage.
+- Triage

 For these features, refer to the **Scan and Triage** section in the navigation bar.

-### Semgrep deployment features available to you
+### All Semgrep deployment features

 Semgrep supports many different technology stacks.
 Refer to the following table to evaluate which deployment features of Semgrep you can use based on your technologies.

+#### Core deployment

+These are the absolute minimum Semgrep features for any deployment.

 <table>
     <thead>
         <tr>
             <th>Deployment feature</th>
-            <th>Evaluation</th>
+            <th>Notes</th>
         </tr>
     </thead>
     <tbody>